 7. Color Dust Photoshop Action (ATN, ABR)

+Want something more expressive than just a dust and scratches overlay?
 We close with a colorful dusty background action that'll make your images explode in a dust cloud.
 This easy-to-use action works best with figures and models.
 You'll get a composition that's fully layered and customizable.

 Find More Texture Tutorials and Resources